keymanapp/keyman/windows/src/desktop/README.md

-# Keyman, for Windows
+# Keyman for Windows

-Formerly called "Keyman Desktop" now called "Keyman" to harmonyze with other OSes
+Formerly called "Keyman Desktop", now called "Keyman" to harmonize with other platforms.

 # help

-Contains all the help mark down documents for Keyman.
-It can build both microsft compiled help chm or HTML format.
+Contains all the help documents in Markdown format for Keyman for Windows.
+It can build both compiled help chm or HTML format.

 # inst - keymandesktop.msi